NaomiDemolli/Bioinformatics_project/README.md

 In this work, I focues my attention on predicting enhancers and promoters regions in a single cell line A549.

 Cell line A549 is derived from a 58 year old Caucasian male and was established in 1972 by D.J.
 Giard, et al., through an explant culture of adenocarcinomic lung tissue

-#### Goal of the project
-This project aims to design a good experimental setup for a classification problem on bioinformatics data.
-The project focuses on learning how to desing model and experimental approaches to obtain statistically reliable results.

 #### Labels and threshold